emilsjol/killercoda_tutorial/bandit/intro.md

 <br>

-# Introduction
 Hi and welcome to our introduction to the Bandit security linting tool in Python.
-This is an executable tutorial written using Killercoda.
+This is an executable tutorial written using Killercoda, that introduces various features with the Bandit tool.
+It also includes a background explaining the relevance of Bandit in a DevOps context.

 # Intended learning outcomes
 - **Understand Bandit**: Learners will be able to explain what Bandit is, why it is used, and its role in identifying security vulnerabilities in Python code.